joedysonbezerra/shared/README.md

   - `BaseController`: Abstract controller offering a `handleResult` method to convert application results into HTTP responses.
 Useful for keeping the responses consistent.

 - **Data Transfer Object (DTO) Utilities**:

   - `BaseDTO`: Offers static validation utility for validating DTOs based on class-validator rules and converting plain objects to DTO instances.

+- **Object Key Conversion Utilities**:
+  - `toCamelCase(obj: object)`: Converts the keys of an object to `camelCase` format.
+Useful for standardizing object keys to camelCase before saving to databases or sending to APIs.
+  - `toSnakeCase(obj: object)`: Converts the keys of an object to `snake_case` format.
+Useful for APIs that require snake_case keys in payloads.